cavenditti/yapp/docs/configuration.md

 - `on`

-## Special types
+## Special tags
-Types defined by yapp that can be used in `pipelines.yml`:
+Tags defined by yapp that can be used in `pipelines.yml`, these only alter the structure of the configuration file: they are parsed first, then the resulting configuration is parsed as usual.

 ### `!env`
 Reads an environment variable.